turingcell/veela/README.md

 Welcome to contribute 🎉🎉🎉

 Before your pull request is merged, you must sign the [Developer Certificate of Origin](https://developercertificate.org/).
 Please visit the [DCO](https://github.com/apps/dco) for more information.
-Basically you add the `Signed-off-by: Real Name <e@mail.addr>` inside the commit message to claim all your contribution adheres the requirements inside the [Developer Certificate of Origin](https://developercertificate.org/).
+Basically you add the `Signed-off-by: Real Name <e@mail.addr>` inside the commit message to claim all your contribution adheres the requirements inside the [DCO](https://github.com/apps/dco).

 ## Copyright and License